Dual frame optimization for informationally complete quantum measurements

-where $\# {\vb{k}}$ is the number of times the outcome ${\vb{k}}$ was obtained.
 If we assume that all effects are non-null, then $\alpha_{\vb{k}} = 1/\Tilde{f}_{\vb{k}} >0 $, which ensures the frame superoperator is invertible.
 Note that, for $S=0$, we recover the average-optimal dual frame, while for $S \rightarrow \infty$ the empirical dual frame converges to the optimal dual frame from Eq.~\eqref{eqn:optimal_dual_frame}.

 The global empirical dual frame still suffers from two issues: Firstly, for sizable qubit numbers, the number of different POVM outcomes $n$ eventually becomes much larger than the available shot budget $S$.
 In this regime, it is difficult to improve over the average-optimal dual with the above global empirical dual frame.
 Secondly, the dual matrices can become exponentially large when the correlations in $\Tilde{f}_{\vb{k}}$ are not restricted, as discussed in Sec.~\ref{sec:weighted_frame_superop}.
 Both of these issues are overcome when relaxing the task from learning the global distribution $p_{\vb{k}}$ to recovering only the most relevant few-qubit correlations of this multivariate distribution.
 In the simplest case, the (potentially biased) outcome probabilities $f_{\vb{k}}$ can be approximated with the product of marginal probabilities